Xayaan/dancing-places-app/README.md

 =================

-This is the prototype phase app for the DancingPlaces app made by Arsalan Bashir
+This is the prototype phase app for the DancingPlaces app.

 ### Instructions for use
 ========================